laderast/magic-of-markdown/magic-of-markdown.md

 ## Shiny and Rmarkdown

 What's especially cool is that you can mix Shiny and Rmarkdown to produce interactive slides.

+You can embed Shiny applications into code blocks and then run the resulting code on a Shiny server, such as the one available on church.

 I'm experimenting with this here: http://church.ohsu.edu:3838/laderast/clusteringLecture/

 ## GitHub Pages